Federal regions of Iraq: Basra Region

+The Shia Arab-majority city of Basra was proposed for a federal region, a movement that gained significant popularity at the end of 2025 after Iraq's electoral commission (IHEC) officially authorized the collection of signatures for a referendum.
+This surge was driven by local demands for greater control over the province's vast oil wealth and the Grand Faw Port to address chronic infrastructure failures.
+By late 2025, the Basra Federal Region (إقليم البصرة) proposal became a mainstream campaign to bypass federal bureaucracy and secure a direct share of national revenues under the Iraqi Constitution.

+Saladin (Tikrit) Region

-On October 27, the Saladin Provincial Council voted, by a majority of more than two-thirds of its members, on the decision to “transform the province into a federal region within a unified Iraq”.
-The then-Prime Minister Nuri al-Maliki criticised the officials and said that the move was initiated by “former members of the now-banned Ba'ath Party [who] want to use the area as a safe haven”.
+On 27 October 2011, the Saladin Provincial Council voted, by a majority of more than two-thirds of its members, on the decision to "transform the province into a federal region within a unified Iraq".
+The then-Prime Minister Nuri al-Maliki criticised the officials and said that the move was initiated by "former members of the now-banned Ba'ath Party [who] want to use the area as a safe haven".